Higher dimensional origami constructions: Introducing new angles

 \subsection{Acknowledgements}

 The work described here stemmed from an Honors undergraduate thesis by Deveena Banerjee and advised by Adriana Salerno.
 Sara Chari was a member of the Honors panel, and the following year the three authors worked on extending Deveena's thesis work.
 For this, we would primarily like to thank the Bates College math department for their support, encouragement, and guidance.
 We would also like to give our thanks to the other two panelists, John Voight and Geneva Laurita, for their insightful comments and suggestions.
+Finally, we would like to thank the referee, whose suggestions vastly improved our paper, and in particular the proof of Proposition \ref{prop:irr}.